cnguy/kayn/README.md

 Default: false.

-This optoin will force the process to quit if your API key is blacklisted or invalid.
+This option will force the process to quit if your API key is blacklisted or invalid.

 ## Cache Options